Deep-sea wood: Presence of anaerobes

 The presence of Clostridia, obligate anaerobes suggests that the process of degrading the deep-sea wood may create oxygen-free environments for these bacteria to survive in.

 Sulfur reducing bacteria

 Many bacterial strains that were found on deep-sea wood were sulfur-reducing bacteria, meaning they obtain energy from reducing elemental sulfur, instead of traditionally using the sun for energy like almost all other organisms.
-Marine biologists suggest they may contribute to the break down of cellulose from the wood.
+Marine biologists suggest they may contribute to the breakdown of cellulose from the wood.